Skip to main content

 The Notebook Trap

 We see this pattern constantly: a data science team spends months building a fraud detection model, a recommendation engine, or a forecasting system.
-It performs well in Jupyter notebooks.
-Everyone's excited.
+It performs well in Jupyter notebooks with offline validation.
+Everyone is excited.
 Then the handoff to engineering happens, and everything stalls.
-The engineering team says they need 3-6 months to 'properly containerize and deploy it.'
-Six months later, the model is still sitting in a notebook, and the business is still waiting.
+The engineering team says they need 3 to 6 months to 'properly containerize and deploy it.'
+Six months later, the model is still sitting in a notebook, the business is still waiting, and the data science team has already moved on to the next experiment.
+The core issue is that notebook code is inherently not production-grade.
+It relies on local file paths, ad-hoc data loading, and manual execution steps that do not translate to a repeatable, automated workflow.

 Why It Takes So Long (And Shouldn't)